-The previous day we had flew into Louie Lagoon and hiked the one kilometer of somewhat challenging trail to third beach.
-Ironically I had been worried about Christian hurting himself as he has carrying most of our gear and all our food for 7 days in our 90L backpack (with another smaller pack on top) weighing in at an impressive 115+ lb.
+The previous day we had flown into Louie Lagoon and hiked the one kilometre of somewhat challenging trail to third beach.
+Ironically I had been worried about Christian hurting himself as he was carrying most of our gear and all our food for 7 days in our 90L backpack (with another smaller pack on top) weighing in at an impressive 115+ lb.
 I was surprised that it didn't take us more than an hour to get to third beach.
 We spend the afternoon playing in the waves, exploring the beach and relaxing in the sand.
 It was a pretty awesome place to hang out and reminded me of our trip to Vargas Island.

 On our second day we were stalled before we even left the beach as we noticed F's sole was coming off her boot.
 I headed off with N and W, while Christian attempted a boot fix.
 The first part of the trail was over a high land with lots of logs to get over, under or around.
-Ones we popped out on the next beach I quickly spotted a number of whales in the waves.
+Once we popped out on the next beach I quickly spotted a number of whales in the waves.
 I spend the next hour observing the whales, which I think were humpbacks, while N ran around on the beach and had a snack.
-Once the rest of the group caught up we hiked along the rocky shore for a few kilometers before arrive on a shelf of flat sandstone.
-The kids were running up the steep slopes along the shore, but I worried about some them slipping on the patches of algee, so I called them to come down and walked with them along the bottom.
-We hiked together across the algee and this is where I went down.
+Once the rest of the group caught up we hiked along the rocky shore for a few kilometres before arriving on a shelf of flat sandstone.
+The kids were running up the steep slopes along the shore, but I worried about them slipping on the patches of algae, so I called them to come down and walked with them along the bottom.
+We hiked together across the algae and this is where I went down.

-The day after the fall I felt pretty good all considering, and everyone were keen to continue.
-Since I chouldn't carry the backpack we decided that our friend Miriam would carry the baby carrier with W and Christian would have to double carry everything else.
-We wanted to make it to Calvin Falls which were about 9km of pretty straight forward hiking on sandy or rocky beaches.
-The first half of the day was touch with a lot of complaining, not from me like you might expect, I had a great time hiking without a pack, but from the little ones.
+The day after the fall I felt pretty good, all considering, and everyone was keen to continue.
+Since I couldn't carry a backpack we decided that our friend Miriam would carry the baby carrier with W and Christian would have to double carry everything else.
+We wanted to make it to Calvin Falls which was about 9km of pretty straight forward hiking on sandy or rocky beaches.
+The first half of the day was tough with a lot of complaining, not from me with a bum shoulder - I had a great time hiking without a pack - but from the little ones.
 Around lunch time I told the kids it would be time to stop at the next point, but as we neared the point a nasty smell became more and more pungent.
 Soon enough we noticed that it was a whale carcass that was responsible.
 Miriam was disappointed that the bones were still covered in rotting blubber as she really wanted a whale vertebra.

 After lunch we met Christian on his way back for the second round of stuff, he warned us about a bear on the beach but we didn't see it.
 At this point spirits were high and we enjoyed the walk around Skuna Bay, where we observed lots of tiny crabs running under our feet as we walked along.
 As we turned the corner towards Calvin Falls it felt like we were basically there, but what we hadn't accounted for was the immense amount of sea treasures (especially sea urchins) to explore and collect, which substantially slowed down the kids.

 The next day we took a day trip to Beano creek.
 It was nice to all be able to hike together with light packs.
 Beano creek had some cool pebble formations blocking the creek.
 The kids had so much fun sliding and climbing in the pebbles.
 The creek looked great for swimming too, but the wind was cold, so we opted to stay dry.
 It is pretty late by the time we start heading back to our camp and we only barely manage to make dinner and get ready for bed before dark.
 We opted to hike back to Bajo Point on our last full day on the trail.
-It was a short hike, but at this point Christian was pretty stoked to avoid double carrying, so he strapped everyones stuff on his back - it looked pretty ridiculous.
+It was a short hike, but at this point Christian was pretty stoked to avoid double carrying, so he strapped everyone's stuff on his back - it looked pretty ridiculous.
 There was no water at Bajo Point, but other than that it was a pretty nice campsite with a sweet pebble beach and a gorgeous view.
 Christian and F attempted a swim to the point, but as the cold water lapped F kept climbing higher and higher on her dad, before deciding that it was too cold for that type of exploration.
 On the return to shore they did find a big cool looking piece of bone that we later learned was a sealion scapula.
 W spend most of the afternoon practicing her balance on the many logs along the shore, while we cooked and ate dinner under the tarp hiding from a light drizzle.
 We still had a fair amount of food left, but I guess we hadn't walked as far as planned.
 Carrying no load I definitely did not need as many calories as I normally would, but we still had plenty of space in the backpack for old Japanese bottles filled with sea treasures.